The Mechanisms of Accreditation

 After three weeks, the team's chair forwards its formal recommendation and report to the executive director with copies to appropriate institution officials.
 The decision to publicly release the team report rests with the school or department administrator before the report is sent to the executive director.
 When the team chair sends the report to the executive director, the executive director may release it.

 The cover sheet of the team report includes a statement that it is a draft and may contain errors; that the school or institution may respond and offer corrections; and that the Council makes final accrediting decisions.
-Visit team reports and accompanying responses shall be available to the public for a fee from the central office [for more information on documents available to the public, click here.].

 The site team makes its recommendation based on its observations, the self-study, and the catalog and other materials that the unit provides, and in comparison to the ACEJMC standards in place at the time of the visit.
 In a re-accrediting visit, the site team will pay particular attention to the report of the previous site visit team in terms of strengths and weaknesses of the unit and note any significant changes.